-The workaround for this involved fast forwarding or rewinding the cassette player to random points and pressing play.
-When you no longer heard the loading sound you had probably found the start of a level.
+The workaround for this involved fast-forwarding or rewinding the cassette player to random points and pressing play.
+When you no longer heard the loading sound you had *probably* found the start of a level.
 Of course, you could easily overshoot and load the wrong level, which would do one of two things;

 This toing-and-froing through the tape would have been far more bearable if the cassette inlay had instructions as to which numbers on the tape counter encoded which level.
-Unfortunately many did not.
-Cue trial and error and scribbling down the results with a Biro.
-With that sound playing.
+Unfortunately, many did not.
+Queue trial and error and scribbling down the results with a Biro, all the while being treated to that sound.
 Natch.